mc12345678/Dynamic_Price_Updater/readme.md

 ------------
 NOTE: If you have a version of Updater installed earlier than 3.0 please remove the files first

-1. Rename the YOUR_ADMIN folder to the name of your secret foldername.
+1. Rename the `YOUR_ADMIN` folder to the name of your secret foldername.
-2. Rename the YOUR_TEMPLATE folders to the name of your custom template folder name.
+2. Rename the `YOUR_TEMPLATE` folders to the name of your custom template folder name.
 3. upload the files included in the "Installation files" folder (they are in the correct folder structure).
 For reference the file paths are:

-  ajax.php
-  YOUR_ADMIN/includes/auto_loaders/config.dpu.php
-  YOUR_ADMIN/includes/init_includes/init_dpu_config.php
+ - `ajax.php`
+ - `YOUR_ADMIN/includes/auto_loaders/config.dpu.php`
+ - `YOUR_ADMIN/includes/init_includes/init_dpu_config.php`
-  YOUR_ADMIN/includes/installers/dpu/ (all files in the folder) YOUR_ADMIN/includes/languages/english/extra_definitions/dynamic_price_updater.php images/ajax-loader.gif
+ -  `YOUR_ADMIN/includes/installers/dpu/` (all files in the folder)
-  includes/auto_loaders/config.dynamic_price_updater.php
-  includes/classes/dynamic_price_updater.php
-  includes/languages/english/extra_definitions/dynamic_price_updater.php
-  includes/modules/pages/product_info/jscript_ajax_updater.php
-  includes/modules/pages/product_music_info/jscript_ajax_updater.php
-  includes/modules/sideboxes/YOUR_TEMPLATE/dynamic_price_updater_sidebox.php
-  includes/templates/YOUR_TEMPLATE/sideboxes/tpl_dynamic_price_updater_sidebox.php
-  includes/templates/YOUR_TEMPLATE/jscript/jscript_jquery.min.dpu.php

-  dpu_ajax.php has been removed from the fileset as far as necessary code.
-After all files are in the place provided it may be removed from the server. it is expected that to support use of the ZC zcJS ajax process, that includes/templates/YOUR_TEMPLATE/jscript/ contains
+ -  `YOUR_ADMIN/includes/languages/english/extra_definitions/dynamic_price_updater.php`
+ -  `images/ajax-loader.gif`
+ -  `includes/auto_loaders/config.dynamic_price_updater.php`
+ -  `includes/classes/dynamic_price_updater.php`
+ -  `includes/languages/english/extra_definitions/dynamic_price_updater.php`
+ -  `includes/modules/pages/product_info/jscript_ajax_updater.php`
+ -  `includes/modules/pages/product_music_info/jscript_ajax_updater.php`
+ -  `includes/modules/sideboxes/YOUR_TEMPLATE/dynamic_price_updater_sidebox.php`
+ -  `includes/templates/YOUR_TEMPLATE/sideboxes/tpl_dynamic_price_updater_sidebox.php`
+ -  `includes/templates/YOUR_TEMPLATE/jscript/jscript_jquery.min.dpu.php`

+4. dpu_ajax.php no longer has necessary code and can be removed from the server.
-    the file jscript_framework.php that can be found in includes/templates/template_default/jscript/ it is also expected that your template loads a version of jQuery preferably 1.12.0 or above. jscript_jquery.min.dpu.php is provided to remotely load jQuery 1.12.4 if a form of jQuery has not yet been loaded when the file is executed.
+5. to support use of the Zen Cart zcJS ajax update process, ensure that the directory `includes/templates/YOUR_TEMPLATE/jscript/` contains the file `jscript_framework.php` that can be found in either `includes/templates/responsive_classic/jscript` or `includes/templates/template_default/jscript/`.
+It is also expected that your template loads a version of jQuery preferably 1.12.0 or above. `jscript_jquery.min.dpu.php` is provided to remotely load jQuery 3.4.1 if a form of jQuery has not yet been loaded when the file is executed.

-4. Log in to your webshop's admin panel, and the module will install automatically.
+6. Log in to your webshop's admin panel, and the module will install automatically.
 There are no seperate sql files needed.
-5. Installation is now complete.
+7. Installation is now complete.
-6. By default DPU is disabled.
-Go to configuration=>Dynamic Price Updater set the status to true to enable DPU
+8. By default DPU is disabled.
+Go to configuration=>Dynamic Price Updater, set the status to true to enable DPU.
-7. To allow DPU to update the display of product quantity available (in particular if using Stock By Attributes):
+9. To allow DPU to update the display of product quantity available (in particular if using Stock By Attributes):

-   7.a. edit includes/templates/YOUR_TEMPLATE/templates/tpl_product_info_display.php with a plain text editor.
+	9.a. edit `includes/templates/YOUR_TEMPLATE/templates/tpl_product_info_display.php` with a plain text editor.

-   7.b. find:
+	9.b. find:
-$products_quantity .
+`$products_quantity . `

-   7.c. and surround it by a span tag (replace with below) so that it will look like:
+	9.c. and surround it by a span tag (replace with below) so that it will look like:
-'<span id="productDetailsList_product_info_quantity">' . $products_quantity . '</span>' .
+`'<span id="productDetailsList_product_info_quantity">' . $products_quantity . '</span>' . `

-   7.d. perform the same for each PRODUCT_TYPE file such as product_music_info, etc...
+	9.d. perform the same for each PRODUCT_TYPE file such as product_music_info, etc...

 NOTE: If you have a version of Updater installed earlier than 3.0 please remove the files first